beeldengeluid/extending-peertube/_posts/2021-06-16-developing-a-peertube-plugin.md

 }
 ```

-An example of the resulting licence icon in action on [peertube.linuxrocks.online](https://peertube.linuxrocks.online/videos/watch/fe8a4ec1-2ee0-4d23-bed5-14e3b8921ec1):
+An example of the resulting licence button in action on [peertube.linuxrocks.online](https://peertube.linuxrocks.online/videos/watch/fe8a4ec1-2ee0-4d23-bed5-14e3b8921ec1):

 ![Screenshot CC license button](/extending-peertube/screenshots/screenshot_cc_linkbutton.png)

 ### Inserting licence metadata on video watch pages

-Besides displaying a licence icon, we want to [add machine-readable metadata](https://beeldengeluid.github.io/extending-peertube/2021-05-25-license-metadata), so that CC licensed PeerTube videos can be found and indexed by external search engines.
+Besides displaying a licence button, we want to [add machine-readable metadata](https://beeldengeluid.github.io/extending-peertube/2021-05-25-license-metadata), so that CC licensed PeerTube videos can be found and indexed by external search engines.

 We select our target elements: